leocr03/backend-stack-demo/README.md

 ### Test Kafka

-To produce some values to Kafka:
+To produce some values to Kafka, for instance:

 * [http://localhost:8080/kafka/produce/1](http://localhost:8080/kafka/produce/1)